5 Stunning Order Confirmation Email Examples for You To Steal Today

 1. Up-sell/cross-sell: The Dollar Shave Club

 There’s a reason these items are your best-sellers, and you should work to promote those items in your order confirmation email.
-Ensure to include no more than five items not to overload the customer with too many options.
+Ensure to include no more than five items to not overload the customer with too many options.

 The Dollar Shave Club does this well with their item offerings (they even show the option to add new items before the purchased items are shipped):